crommcruach/BackToWork/README.md

 # Back to Work

-A 100% Powershell APP with JSON Based Data using WPF as GUI.
+A simple easy to use 100% Powershell APP with JSON Based Data using WPF as GUI.

 ## Overview